MiniDigger/ForkTest/README.md

 ### I tried to manually modify per-file patches but i can't find the commit!
 I only have a noop commit

-This probably happened because you were running `git rebase` in the wrong directory (`fork-server` for example) **In order to run `git rebase -i base` you have to be in the java source (or resources) directory and not in the root server/api dir!**
+This probably happened because you were running `git rebase` in the wrong directory (`fork-server` for example)

+**In order to run `git rebase -i base` you have to be in the java source (or resources) directory and not in the root server/api dir!**

 ### How to modify the server logo?

-You can't patch the logo.png with file patches;
+Sadly you can't patch the logo.png with file patches;

-You can do that however with feature ones, but there exists a better and simpler way;
+You can do that however with feature patches, but there exists a better and simpler way which involves adding your own server logo to your fork and just changing the references to use it instead of the paper one.

-In order to modify the server logo, you have to add your own to the repo and change the reference to use its file name.

 ### Patching and building is *really* slow, what can I do?